 What to Do With the Emotional Side Effects of Open-Heart Surgery

 Emotional changes after heart surgery are not uncommon, and neither are periods of irritability and fatigue.
 Sometimes, changes in mood can be caused by medication for surgery’s aftermath, and not the surgery itself.
 If mood changes persist, the first step is to speak to the doctor(s) who performed the procedure.
 Those doctors will have seen these kinds of post-surgical problems before.
 Either they can advise what kind of treatment is needed, or they can refer you to someone who can provide more insight.

-For more information about open heart surgery, contact Ciuffio Heart Surgery.
+For more information about emotional side effects of open-heart surgery, contact Ciuffio Heart Surgery.
 We can help.